 There is also another beautiful lake about 10 minutes outside of the park but technically within it’s regions called Sawmill Lake where you can launch boats (there is also a very neat waterfall here too).

 This place is well taken care of and a very cool place to visit, even if it’s just for a day.
-The potential for great hiking experiences is also good and that’s not something I can often say about NJ (read up on my Sourland Mountain Preserve experience to see why I say that).
+The potential for great hiking experiences is also good and that’s not something I can often say about the hiking trails in NJ unfortunately.

 The 5 activities I managed to do there in a short time made my trip there very satisfying and I will be sure to return to redo them again in the future.